joshgillies/zi/README.md

 An exported asset tree can potentially consist of hundreds of interwoven typically synchronous operations, resulting in a less than performant import process.
-As a result the import tool typically gets overlooked as a tool for automation and even maintinence of Squiz Matrix implementations.
+As a result the import tool typically gets overlooked as a tool for automation and even maintenance of Squiz Matrix implementations.

 ### Goals